keeganmilsten/Antergos-Kernel-Manager/README.md

 # Install

-1. Move all the files (except antergos-kernel-manager) to /usr/bin and make them executable using chmod +x
+1. Copy antergos-kernel-manager to /usr/bin and make it executable using chmod +x
-2. Move antergos-kernel-manager to home/$USER/.local/share/applications/
+2. Copy antergos-kernel-manager.desktop to /usr/share/applications (or /home/$USER/.local/share/applications/)
-3. Move anterogs-preferences-system to /usr/share/icons/default/
+3. Copy antergos-preferences-system.svg to /usr/share/icons/default/

 ### Enjoy!